 - What country did sriracha sauce come from?
 I searched the interwebs for this answer.
 I wasn’t sure.
 It appears that sriracha originated in Thailand from a Thai woman.

 I use this recipe in double and triple bathes along with some Air Fryer Broccoli.
 I batch up this recipe to have on hand for delicious lunches all week long!

 Yes, tofu is gluten-free.
 Tofu is made from soy.
 You need to always read ingredient labels just to double check.
 If you are purchasing a tofu that has added flavorings, you might find some hidden gluten!
 Just be a label reading watch dog and you should be fine!
 As always, shoot me a message if you need help!

 Tofu isn’t only for vegans.
 This ingredient is for everybody!
 It is an acceptable part of your diet whether you are a vegan, meat eater or vegetarian.

 I typically use an extra firm tofu for Honey Siracha Tofu and for most of my recipes.
-I often times by it at Costco, where I find the price for organic tofu to be extremely reasonable.
-I personally like House Foods Tofu.
+I often times buy it at Costco.
+The price for organic tofu to be extremely reasonable. our family personally like House Foods Tofu.

 Yes, all types of vegetarians each tofu.
 There are several different types of vegetarians.